SPANDigital/codeassistant/README.md

 ## OpenAI API Key

-codeassistant requires a OpenAI API Key to use.
+codeassistant requires a OpenAI:wq API Key to use.

 ## Default values